304 North Cardinal St.

 Coir is also good for worm beds.
 Just get it wet and add worms.
 You’ll need to give the worms more to eat than just the coco coir.
 They won’t live very long in just the coir, but if you add nutrients for the worms to eat, the coco coir makes a fabulous worm bed.

-Lastly, using it for growing on its own.
+Lastly, use it for growing on its own.
 If you plant something just in coco coir and hope for it to grow, you’re going to be disappointed.
 Coco coir is generally considered inert.
 The only real nutrients it contains are sodium and potassium.
 That’s not enough to grow most plants – you’ll need to add a balanced organic fertilizer.
 This is why hydroponic farmers like to use it.
 It gives them almost complete control over what nutrients are going to their plants.

 The loose version of coco coir is essentially the same as the brick, but it doesn’t need to be watered as much.
 It is good practice to water any soil or soil mix you buy, but since this isn’t a brick, it doesn’t need nearly as much.